Play (telecommunications)

-P4 sp. z o.o., known as Play (until January 2022, also as Play Communications SA, former parent company of P4 registered in Luxembourg), is a Polish cellular telecommunications provider.
-Play was founded in 2007 and has gradually increased its local market share, up to 27% as of 2017.
+P4 sp. z o.o., known as Play (until January 2022, also as Play Communications SA, former parent company of P4 registered in Luxembourg), is a Polish telecommunications company.
+Play was founded as a mobile telephony operator in 2007 and has gradually increased its local market share in mobile, up to 27% as of 2017.
 In September 2020, Play became part of French Iliad.
 Before being sold, Iceland's Novator Partners, led by Icelandic businessman Thor Bjorgolfsson, acquired a large stake in the company.
-As of November 20, 2020, Iliad owns 96,66% of Play.
+As of November 20, 2020, Iliad owns 96.66% of Play.

+On August 31, 2023, UPC Poland merged with Play after Iliad acquired the company from Liberty Global to become a full-service telecommunications provider.

 Network

-Play is the biggest cellular network in Poland.
+As of 2021, Play is the second biggest cellular network in Poland with over 15.6 million customers behind only Orange Polska.
 PLAY uses EGSM 900 and GSM1800 for its 2G services, UMTS 2100 and UMTS 900 for 3G and LTE800, LTE1800, LTE2100 and LTE 2600 for LTE.
 Its MCC is 260–06.
 Thanks to domestic roaming with Polkomtel (Plus) and Era (T-Mobile.pl), Play is a nationwide cellular carrier.

 Native Network

 As of November 3, 2013, Play Mobile has 3288 EGSM 900 BTS, 4143 UMTS 2100 nodeB and 2175 UMTS 900 nodeB's.
 UMTS 900 and UMTS 2100 network Play calls the 4G network.
 Currently, 82% of population is covered with Play's native 4G network and 40% of the population with 2G network.
 4G is available in more than 300 cities and towns around Poland.
 Play started building its 3G network at the beginning of its existence (2007) and announced that its goal is to cover all of Poland with UMTS while provide GSM services through roaming.
 Play began building its GSM network in March 2009 in apparent bid to reduce roaming costs.
 EGSM 900 BTS and UMTS 900 nodeB use the same licence frequency.
 In place when are EGSM 900 usually is not UMTS 900.

-Play Mobile Broadband (Play Online) products does not used 2G network.
+Play Mobile Broadband (Play Online) products did not use 2G network.

 On February 13, 2013 the company won the tender for the frequency of 1800 MHz.
 On February 19, 2013, Play filed in the Office of Electronic Communications applications for booking three blocks from the frequency band 1800 MHz.
 The new frequency will be used probably for to build LTE network or shared network (LTE and DCS).